 Applying For Your Student Visa

-While you are studying online with us this fall, we know you will also be getting ready to join us in Chicago in-person in January.
+If you are studying online with us this winter, we know you will also be getting ready to join us in Chicago in-person in March.
 Please read the information below about next steps for obtaining a student visa to come and study with us on campus at DePaul.

 How To Get A Student Visa